Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/02-tutorialBasic/05-plan.rst.txt

 - Enter waypoints by name
 - Select waypoints in the moving map
 - Load a route from the route library
-- Import a GPX file from another program
+- Import a file from another program

 Most users will enter the waypoints manually.
 Still, we explain all four methods in some detail.